 One of the most critical insurance requirements for contractors is naming the property management company as an Additional Insured on their General Liability (GL) policy.

-• What it doesn't mean: This endorsement does not replace the property manager’s own insurance coverage.
-It only applies to claims directly related to the contractor’s negligence or actions.
+- What it doesn't mean: This endorsement doesn't replace the property manager’s own insurance coverage.
+It only applies to claims directly related to the contractor’s actions.

-• Why it’s important: Without this endorsement, the property management company could be left exposed to liability claims due to contractor negligence or actions.
+- Why it’s important: Without this endorsement, the property management company could be left exposed to liability claims due to contractor actions.

-• For PMI James River: Contractors must carry a GL policy and must include PMI James River as an Additional Insured on their ACORD certificates of insurance, explicitly naming PMI James River.
+- For PMI James River: Contractors must carry a GL policy and must include PMI James River as an Additional Insured on general liability policies.
 The preferred endorsement is:

 Waiver of Subrogation